What is humanimation? And why is Loose Lips so much better than other automatic Lip Sync products?

 "Phoneme Targeting" - triggering pre-defined mouth poses according to a phoneme transcription, then morphing between them.

 All three methods have inherent problems.
 Artist intuition requires the time and expertise of talented animators.
 Potentially great, but time-consuming and therefore expensive.
-Facial tracking, also time-consuming, is a developing approach, but to do it right requires capturing the voice actor performance and facial tracking at the same time.
+Facial tracking requires a extra hardware and is also time-consuming.
+And to do it right requires capturing the voice actor performance and facial tracking at the same time.
 Among other inconveniences, facial tracking has great difficulty with the tongue, and audio editing necessitates also editing the facial tracking data.

 Definition of “Phoneme” and “1-to-1 Phoneme Targeting”

 Phoneme - A "phoneme" is an audio "building block" of human speech.
 All speech can be expressed as a combination of phonemes.
 In English, 51 phonemes have been identified.
 A standard phonetic alphabet called the "Arpabet" has been derived, in which a unique symbol is assigned to represent each phoneme.

 1-to 1 Phoneme Targeting - Used in the prior generation of 2D and 3D animation platforms, "1-to-1 Phoneme Targeting", or simply “Phoneme Targeting”, refers to creating a library of reusable mouth poses, each associated with one or more phonemes, then acquiring a phoneme transcription from the speech within the audio file, then converting that phoneme data into KeyFrame Data, then placing the KeyFrame Data at the appropriate points along the timeline, which triggers a series of Mouth Poses, with the animation software "interpolating" or "morphing" data in between.